leandrosimoes/my-react-native-journey/en/README.md

 ```

 * The extreme performance problems maybe can occour because you are compiling with the `Debug JS Remotely` enabled.
+* I have a painful work trying to make ajax calls between the app and a .NET application running locally at localhost.
+After I've looked everywhere, thanks to [DuckDuckGo](https://duckduckgo.com/) I found [this](http://stackoverflow.com/a/39108921/1988289) answer that save my life.
+Just run the command `adb reverse tcp:<port> tcp:<port>` where `<porta>` must be the port of localhost where yout application is running.

 ### Contribute
 Feel free to open pull requests with your problems, solutions, etc.